4dand/4dand/README.md

 <h3>About Me✨</h3>

-🔥 I'm a Python Backend Web Developer, as well as a specialist in creating scripts of any functionality and complexity and have been working in this area for 3 years.
+🔥 IT-specialist from Russia🇷🇺.
+I'm a Python Backend Web Developer, as well as a specialist in creating scripts of any functionality and complexity and have been working in this area for 3 years.

 💼 I'm a freelancer and I love my job.
 My journey began in October 2021 year and I continue to move towards my goal.
 At the moment I have already a series of successfully launched commercial projects.
 I am not ashamed to admit that I am a novice developer, and even proud of it.
 After all, as one famous Turkish proverb says: "Not to know is not ashamed, ashamed not to ask"

+👨‍💻 I really like to coding.
+I wanna to improve in this direction.
+I am always open to something new and amazing, I am ready to take on any interesting project if I have the opportunity

+<h3>My skills⚡️</h3>

 ### (Page in development...)